kapouer/domt/README.md

 Global settings
 ---------------

-Domt.ns object is used to set the prefixes used for the attribute names.
+Domt.ns object is used to set the prefixes used for the attribute names, or change delimiters, like this:

+  Domt.ns.expr = '{{*}}';

 Domt.filters stores filters prototype (shared by all domt.filters instances).
 To add per-instance filters, use either